 Athelstan, the grandson of Alfred the Great and recognised by many historians as the first king of England, agreed to the creation of a peace guild whose objective was to enforce the king’s law in and around Lundenburh.
 It was based on social duty and self-interest.
 There was a leader, and under him were 10 senior members, each representing a group.
 It is claimed by some to have formed a template for the organisation of the future craft guilds.

 The Folkmoot and Husting also date back to the late Anglo-Saxon period.
 Folkmoot was a general outdoor meeting of the people which had judicial and legislative functions.
-However, as a general meeting place open to all it was not prone to encourage orderly democratic discussion.
+However, as a general meeting place which was open to all, it was not prone to encourage orderly democratic discussion.
 The Husting which was held indoors with a limited attendance was more likely to result in productive debates.
 It was arguably a predecessor of the shire court.

-By 1000CE there were a handful of churches within the walled city and in the old settlement.
+By 1000CE there were a handful of churches both within the walled city and in the old settlement.
 Mellitus, the first bishop of London had been responsible for establishing St. Paul’s in 604CE.
 However, the building was prone to damage by fire or destruction by pagans such as the Vikings.
-The first edifice to enjoy a reasonably long existence was not erected until 1087CE.
+The first edifice to enjoy a reasonably long existence was not erected until 1087.

 1066 to 1660

 The relative lack of detailed information in the periods which have been covered so far has resulted in a narrative which has been predominantly time-based.
 However, there is significantly more information on the period from the Norman Conquest through to the Restoration of the Monarchy in 1660, and this has allowed what follows to be more theme-based rather than strictly time-based.